 ESSAOUIRA

-Formerly known as Mogador, it is a captivating port city and resort on Morocco’s Atlantic coast.
+known as Mogador, it is a captivating port city and resort on Morocco’s Atlantic coast.
 Its name, Essaouira, means “the pretty picture,” a fitting description for this UNESCO World Heritage site with its blue-and-white medina and dramatic seafront ramparts.

 Essaouira’s history stretches back to prehistoric times, with Carthaginian navigator Hanno establishing a trading post in the 5th century BCE.
 The city has seen Roman, Berber, and Portuguese influence, leaving a rich tapestry of cultural heritage.
 Until the 1960s, Essaouira was known as Mogador, likely derived from the Phoenician word for “small fortress.”